grufkork/rkbx_osc/README.md

 # Technical Details

 ## Offsets file format
-The offsets file contain the hex memory addresses (without the leading 0x) for the values we need to fetch.
+The `offsets` file contain the hex memory addresses (without the leading 0x) for the values we need to fetch.
 The file does not support any comments, and must be formatted precisely.

-Example entry:
+Example entry with explanations:
 ```
 6.8.3               version number
 0443F650            beat_baseoffset